skip to main content

 Write a Review

-Compare Mercury Broadband internet plans and pricing
+Compare Mercury internet plans and pricing

-Mercury Essential Fiber$65/month100MbpsShop Plans
+Mercury Essential $55/month*72MbpsFixed Wireless

-Mercury Enhanced Fiber$99/month500MbpsShop Plans
+Mercury Enhanced $70/month*140MbpsFixed Wireless

-Mercury Broadband’s speeds: Which is best for you?
+Mercury’s speeds: Which is best for you?

-One of the good things about Mercury Broadband is that it offers a decent range of speeds, even in areas without fiber coverage.
+One of the good things about Mercury is that it offers a decent range of speeds, even in areas without fiber coverage.
 Its fixed-wireless plans go well above the speeds you’d get from DSL, 4G LTE, or traditional satellite plans, making it a great option for homes in more rural areas.

-Of course, if Mercury Broadband offers fiber service in your area, you should definitely take advantage of it.
+Of course, if Mercury offers fiber service in your area, you should definitely take advantage of it.
 Fiber is a much better value than any other type of connection and gives you a lot more reliability.

-Mercury Broadband’s data caps
+Mercury’s data caps

-Mercury Broadband doesn’t have data caps, even on its wireless plans.
+Mercury doesn’t have data caps, even on its wireless plans.
 The lack of data caps gives it a big advantage over many other providers, including many of the big nationwide companies.
 Not having to worry about overage charges is a great feature for any household, but it’s especially nice for those who stream a lot of movies and other videos.

-Is Mercury Broadband internet available in your area?
+Is Mercury internet available in your area?

 Of course, if you live in an area where its fiber plans are available, we suggest going with the Mercury Enhanced Fiber plan, as it’s the same price as a wireless plan, but offers much more speed.

-Mercury Broadband internet fees
+Mercury internet fees

 Cost